STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Simulation Results

 \subsection{Energy-aware analysis and replanning strategy}

-This section highlights our approach's effectiveness in extending \ac{MRAV} endurance by comparing energy-aware trajectories with those generated without energy optimization (i.e., setting $w=0$ in \eqref{eq:optimizationProblemSmooth}), as outlined in Section \ref{sec:motionPlanner}.
-Additionally, we evaluate the event-driven replanning mechanism's performance in ensuring mission continuity amid unexpected disturbances, as detailed in Section \ref{sec:replanner}.
-Results from MATLAB numerical simulations are presented in Figures \ref{fig:energyAware3D} and \ref{fig:replanner3D}.
+This section evaluates two complementary aspects of the proposed framework.
+First, it analyzes the effect of the energy-related term in \eqref{eq:optimizationProblemSmooth} on the structure of the planned trajectories by comparing energy-aware solutions with those defined for $w=0$, while verifying that satisfaction of the \ac{STL} specification $\pi$ is preserved.
+Second, it assesses whether the proposed robustness-aware event-driven replanner is able to restore feasibility after disturbances while enforcing only the safety-critical subset of \ac{STL} constraints, as described in Section~\ref{sec:replanner}.
+Results from MATLAB numerical simulations illustrating both aspects are reported in Figures~\ref{fig:energyAware3D} and~\ref{fig:replanner3D}.

 Figure \ref{fig:energyAware3D} illustrates that trajectories planned without the energy term $\mathcal{L}(\mathbf{x})$ in \eqref{eq:optimizationProblemSmooth} tend to be longer and exhibit sharper direction changes compared to those incorporating energy (as shown in Figure \ref{fig:3Dtrajectory}).
 This difference arises because, with the inclusion of the energy term, the optimization problem \eqref{eq:optimizationProblemSmooth} enforces stricter constraints on allowable actuator rotational speeds, as well as on linear and angular velocities, than in cases where energy considerations are omitted ($w=0$).
+Quantitatively, the energy-aware solution exhibits lower peak propeller speeds and reduced velocity transients compared to the case $w=0$, while maintaining $\tilde{\rho}_\pi(\mathbf{x}) \ge \kappa$ for the full mission horizon.
+This confirms that the energy regularization reshapes the solution toward smoother actuation profiles without sacrificing satisfaction of the STL specification.
 This approach enhances \ac{MRAV} endurance by reducing overall energy consumption while still meeting mission objectives.

 Figure \ref{fig:comparisonEnergy} compares energy consumption values between scenarios with and without the energy term $\mathcal{L}(\mathbf{x})$ in the \ac{STL} optimization problem \eqref{eq:optimizationProblemSmooth}, based on data obtained from Gazebo simulations.
 The normalized energy term, along with \ac{MRAV} linear and angular velocities and propeller speeds, are plotted for both cases.
 As shown, trajectories without energy optimization result in higher linear and angular velocities and increased propeller speeds (left plots in Figure \ref{fig:comparisonEnergy}), making them less energy-efficient than energy-aware trajectories (right plots in Figure \ref{fig:comparisonEnergy}).
 Importantly, in both cases, the mission requirements encoded in the \ac{STL} formula $\pi$ are fully met.
 The constraint \eqref{eq:robustTresholdOP} ensures a minimum robustness level $\kappa$ to satisfy mission objectives, even when energy optimization might slightly reduce robustness values.